Basketball Referee

 Who has the authority to throw a fan out of the game?

-Asked by Cody about 11 years ago
+Asked by Cody almost 12 years ago

 Indirectly referees and the home school have the authority.
 In NFHS rules there is a function called home management.
 It is usually the athletic director, or a representative of the AD.
 The rule book states that in the absence of a designated home management person, the home team head coach will assume that function.